vlajos/misspell-fixer/README.md

 Utility to fix common misspellings in source codes.

+Synopsis:
+	misspell_fixer	[OPTION] ...target directories...

+Options:
+* -d Debug mode: shows the core logics all steps
+* -v Verbose mode: shows the iterated files
+* -r Real run mode: Overwrite the original files with the fixed one.
+Without this option the originals will be untouched.
+* -f Fast mode: Faster mode with limited options. (-v, -s options are not supported) Works only with real run mode (-r).
+This mode cannot make backups. (-n is also needed)
+* -s Show diffs of changes
+* -i Walk throught source code management systems internal directories. (dont ignore *.svn*, *.git*)
+* -n Disabling backups.
+(By default the modified files originals will be saved with the .$$.BAK suffix.)
+* -u Enabling less safe rules.
+(Manual revise's need will be more probable.)
+* -h Help.
+Display this page

+Sample usages:

+	By default nothing import will happen

+    $ misspell_fixer.sh targetdir

+	What you can track with -v

+    $ misspell_fixer.sh -v targetdir

+	A real usage:

+    $ misspell_fixer.sh -r -v targetdir

+	Show only the diff, dont modify the files:

+    $ misspell_fixer.sh -s -v targetdir

+	Show everything and fix the files:

+    $ misspell_fixer.sh -r -s -v targetdir

+	Fast mode example:

+    $ misspell_fixer/misspell_fixer.sh -r -f -n .

 It is based on the following common misspellings sources:
 * http://www.how-do-you-spell.com/
 * http://en.wikipedia.org/wiki/Commonly_misspelled_words